 She smiled more broadly as she noticed the gleam in his eyes as he reached the end of his creation.
 He was an artist, a musician, and a poet, and in every way Kole thought of the shy, sensitive young man as a true Renaissance man.
 She doubted there was any creative endeavor beyond his capabilities.
 She was biased, but then she was a woman in love.

-She had been initially gently rebuffed by him when she had first made romantic overtures toward her fellow Titan, but following her serious injuries in the Crisis on Infinite Earths, Joe had moved forward into a tentative but passionate romance with her.
+When Kole had first made romantic overtures toward her fellow Titan, she had been gently rebuffed by him at first. (*) But following her recovery from serious injuries during the Crisis on Infinite Earths, Joe had moved forward into a tentative but passionate romance with her.
 She could still hardly believe her good fortune.

 Kole had felt rejected and unwanted by her obsessive parents as a child.
 She had been a virtual slave to the Titaness Thia for the last few years, and all of this treatment had generated a cumulative effect of making the young woman feel unloved — in fact, incapable of being loved.
 Then Joe had entered her life, along with the other Titans.
 They had done more than merely liberate her from Thia.
 They had freed her entire future.
 She now felt she could do or be anything, and just maybe Joe would be a part of her life.